European Economic Area: Legislation

 The non-EU members of the EEA (Iceland, Liechtenstein and Norway) have agreed to enact legislation similar to that passed in the EU in the areas of social policy, consumer protection, environment, company law and statistics.
-These are some of the areas covered by the former European Community (the "first pillar" of the European Union).
+These are some of the areas covered by the former European Economic Community (the "first pillar" of the European Union).

 The non-EU members of the EEA are not represented in Institutions of the European Union such as the European Parliament or European Commission.
 This situation has been described as "fax democracy", with Norway waiting for their latest legislation to be faxed from the commission.
 However, EEA countries are consulted about new EU legislative proposals and participate in shaping legislation at an early stage.
 The EEA Agreement contains provisions for input from the EEA/EFTA countries at various stages before legislation is adopted, including consent at the EEA Joint Committee.
 Once approved at the EEA Joint Committee, it is part of the EEA Agreement, and the EFTA states within the EEA must implement it in their national law.